To promote mycology as an avocation.

 Our Team of Officers and Volunteers

 Susan serves on the Board as President, chairing the Board meetings and helping with announcements at the monthly general meetings.
 She produces and sends out the monthly newsletter.
 She is also the IMA trustee for the North American Mycological Association.

-Pamela is in charge of planning programs and finding speakers for the monthly meetings.
+Catherine is in charge of planning programs and finding speakers for the monthly meetings.
 She also helps with logistics for special events and activities with visiting mycologists.
-She has worked in public health and information technology.
-Pamela's interests include photography, classical languages, and Elizabethan drama.
+In addition Catherine handles the social media outlets for IMA.

 Lorinda serves on the board as Treasurer.
 She handles the income from all sources as well as expenditures for the club.
 Lorinda has a strong desire to understand the beauty of nature that led her to an interest in botanical medicine.